-Once those sets are formed, the iterative transactional composition process is performed as specified above based on the table of acceptable termination states defined for the process.
-Of course depending on the set of available services and the specified acceptable termination states, the algorithm execution may end without yielding a solution.
-The implementation work we have performed reveals that the execution overhead introduced by our transaction-aware assignment procedure within the complete service composition procedure is in fact negligible with respect to the time required to parse OWL-S documents and execute the functional match-making procedure.
+Once those sets are formed the iterative transactional composition process takes place as specified above based on the table of acceptable termination states.
+Depending on the set of available services and the specified acceptable termination states, the algorithm may terminate without finding a solution.